tinacms/tinacms/packages/react-tinacms-inline/README.md

 **Focus Ring Options**

 These options are passed to default [inline fields](https://tinacms.org/docs/ui/inline-editing#all-inline-fields) or inline block fields via the `focusRing` prop on most default inline fields.
 The options are configurable by the developer setting up the inline form & fields.
-Refer to individual [inline field documentation](https://tinacms.org/docs/ui/inline-editing#all-inline-fields) for examples.
+Refer to individual [inline field documentation](https://tinacms.org/docs/ui/inline-editing#all-inline-fields) for additional examples.

 | Key           | Description                                                                                                                                    |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |